-The Danish contribution will be an unearmarked core contribution to UN Women's 2022 AWP (and as adjusted for the first half of 2023) covering the period July 2022 - June 2023.
+The Danish contribution will be an un-earmarked contribution to UN Women's 2022 AWP (and as adjusted for the first half of 2023) covering the period July 2022 - June 2023 that will be made to UN Women's Country Office in Afghanistan.
+The 2022 priorities are expected to remain broadly similar in 2023.

 Result area Million DKK

-Core contribution to UN Women Afghanistan country programme 30.36
+Core contribution to UN Women Afghanistan country programme 16.67

-8% GSM (management cost) 2.64
+8% GMS (management cost) 1.33

-Total 33.0
+Total 18.0